ChipCE/WiFiMan/README.md

 # WiFiMan + ESP8266OTA
-Wifiman is Wifi manager for ESP8266 with customizable web UI and ability to config mqtt and control via serial.
+Wifiman is Wifi manager for ESP8266 with customizable web UI.
 ESP8266 is a modified version of ESP8266HTTPUpdateServer customizable web UI.

 ## Change logs